grpc-ecosystem/polyglot/src/tools/example/README.md

 Before running any example, make sure you are in the project root directory.

-### Starting test server
+### Starting the test server

-In order to run example Polyglot invocations we need to run example hello server.
+In order to run the example Polyglot invocations we need to run example hello server.
 Use [`run-server.sh`](https://github.com/grpc-ecosystem/polyglot/tree/master/src/tools/example/run-server.sh) to start server:

 `$ bash src/tools/example/run-server.sh`